 We’re also currently running a 30 day free trial period for those who have not yet checked Smart Updates out.

-Our next WordPress Toolkit release will be a small 4.3.1 update for last-day Smart Updates fixes and improvements.
+Our next WP Toolkit release will be a small 4.3.1 update for last-day Smart Updates fixes and improvements.
 Our team will then focus on the changes we need to launch our remote initiatives.
-Such as WordPress Toolkit for cPanel, Remote Management functionality and other endeavours.
-So stay tuned for more WordPress Toolkit updates this Fall and join me in celebrating another impressive release.
+Such as WP Toolkit for cPanel, Remote Management functionality and other endeavours.
+So stay tuned for more WP Toolkit updates this Fall and join me in celebrating another impressive release.
 Cheers!